Richard Serra is often summarized as the artist of huge steel sculptures.

 That summary is true and still too small.

-Serra's real subject was not steel alone.
-It was what happens when a body meets weight, balance, enclosure, pressure, and space.
+Serra's central subject was the encounter between a body and weight, balance, enclosure, pressure, and space.
 He used steel because it let him test those conditions at a scale most sculpture had not attempted.
-The result was not simply monumentality.
+The result was larger than monumentality.
 It was a change in what sculpture could ask of a viewer.

 He turned sculpture from something you looked at into something you moved through and measured yourself against.